What Is Litigation?

-Usually, both sides will have already tried, and failed, to settle matters between themselves.
-If they have family law lawyers, their lawyers may have tried and failed to negotiate some or all of the issues, by way of a separation agreement.
+Usually, both sides will have already tried and failed to settle matters between themselves.
+If they have family law lawyers, their lawyers may have tried and failed to negotiate some or all of the issues by way of a separation agreement.
 In the end, the resort to litigation means that at least one party believes that they need the power and processes of the court system to obtain justice.

 Once a court process has been started, the Court’s rules and procedures will govern the pace of the case and will impose on both sides obligations to provide information documentation.
-Some of the court’s procedures and rules can be changed, but only by consent of both sides, and sometimes, even with both parties’ consent, a court order may be necessary to vary the Court’s rules.
+Some of the Court’s procedures and rules can be changed, but only by consent of both sides, and sometimes, even with both parties’ consent, a court order may be necessary to vary the Court’s rules.

 Settlement of some or all of the issues in dispute can occur at any stage of the litigation process, even after the trial has started.
 Settlements are encouraged.
 They are voluntary and provide a means for parties to control an outcome rather than the uncertainty of a Judge’s decision.

-Litigation starts when one party, referred to as the “Applicant” serves the other side, referred to as the “Respondent” with a court form called an “Application” in which the Applicant formally tells the other side, and the court, what the Applicant wants and why.
-The Respondent in turn files their “Answer” detailing the reasons why the Applicant should, or should not, get what they want; and,the Respondent may also advance their own claims against the Applicant.
+Litigation starts when one party, referred to as the “Applicant,” serves the other side, referred to as the “Respondent,” with a court form called an “Application,” in which the Applicant formally tells the other side, and the Court, what the Applicant wants and why.
+The Respondent, in turn, files their “Answer” detailing the reasons why the Applicant should or should not get what they want, and the Respondent may also advance their own claims against the Applicant.

 Litigation starts with one side serving the other with an application and financial statement.
 The application tells the other side what you want and why.
-The financial statement is a sworn document which provides the necessary financial information.
+The financial statement is a sworn document that provides the necessary financial information.
 The party receiving these documents has an opportunity to respond and an obligation to also provide a financial statement.

-Once litigation has started the parties will both be required to attend a “Mandatory Information Session”.
-The dates for these information sessions are set down by the court.
+Once litigation has started, the parties will both be required to attend a “Mandatory Information Session”.
+The dates for these information sessions are set down by the Court.
 There will be one date for a group of Applicants to attend and another date for a group of Respondents.
 This ensures that the disputing couples do not attend the same session.

 Next the parties will attend a case conference before a judge who will have received materials mandated by the rules from each side.
-The judge at a case conference will explore whether any issues can be settled, and if not, what steps are needed to move the matter forward.
+The judge at a case conference will explore whether any issues can be settled and, if not, what steps are needed to move the matter forward.

 After a case conference, the parties may bring motions for interim (temporary) orders.
-These motions are necessary when the opposing parties can not reach agreement, for example:
+These motions are necessary when the opposing parties can not reach an agreement, for example: